 We at Mind Studios know how to make a business plan for an app.
 Here, you'll find a complete guide to creating a business plan.
 Also, we’ve added our template to help all stakeholders and investors have a clear and most importantly, equal understanding of your startup idea.
 So if you don't know how to plan an app yet and where to start, let's find out more about it.

 A business plan is a guide that turns your ideas into action

-As a rule, you should start with visualizing the project and formulating its key ideas that will provide the basis of your business plan.
-This business plan will be your roadmap on your business adventure.
+As a rule, you should start with visualizing the project and formulating its key ideas.
+They will later become the basis of your business plan.

 If your way is developing a mobile application